microsoft/AzUrlShortener/README.md

 ## What's Next?

-We are always trying to make it better.
+We are always trying to make improvements.
 See the [GitKraken boards](https://app.gitkraken.com/glo/board/XnI94exk8AARj-ph) and [issues](https://github.com/FBoucher/AzUrlShortener/issues) to see the current progress.

 You are invited to go into the [Discussion](https://github.com/FBoucher/AzUrlShortener/discussions) tab to share your feedback, ask question, and suggest new feature!